DigitaleGesellschaft/jekyll-theme-conference/README.md

 ### Main Landing Page

 The main landing page is shown at the root of the website to greet new visitors.
-To show it you need to create a `index.md` file in the root of your website's folder and specify its layout as `layout: main`.
+To show it you need to create a `index.md` file in the root of your website's folder and specify its layout as `layout: home`.

 The main page states your site's title (`site.title`) or a logo instead.
 The logo can be configured through the `header` property of the main page's FrontMatter containing

 - a `img` property specifying the path to the image file relative to the `/assets/images/` folder.
 - optionally a `img_dark` property for a dark mode version of the logo, which will be automatically displayed when the user's system is in dark mode.
 If not specified, the regular `img` will be used in both light and dark modes.

 The title/logo on the main page is followed by a description of your site (`site.description`) and the content of your `index.md` file.
 It ends with an optional list of link buttons.
-See the _Content_ > _Links_ section below for the available properties per link.
+See the [_Content_](#content) > [_Links_](#links) section below for the available properties per link.

 ```yaml
 layout: home